 repeated LogGroup logGroupList = 1;

-NOTE: Because PB does not require uniqueness of the Key-Value pair, you need to avoid such case.
+Note: PB does not require the key-value pair to be unique.
+You must avoid such situation.
 Otherwise, the behavior is undefined.